SummaryRead the full fact sheet

 - Cold food should be displayed on ice or in a refrigerated cabinet and should feel cold when you eat it (5 °C or less).

-- Pre-made sandwiches and rolls that contain perishable ingredients, such as meat, fish, chicken, egg and cheese, should be stored in a refrigerated cabinet or kept at room temperature for less than four hours.
+- Pre-made sandwiches and rolls that contain perishable ingredients, such as meat, fish, chicken, egg and cheese, should be stored in a refrigerated cabinet or kept at room temperature for less than 4 hours.

 - Don't buy 'tired-looking' food that looks like it has been sitting at room temperature for a long time.

 - Minced meat, hamburgers, rolled or stuffed roasts and chicken must be cooked right through - there should be no pink meat.
 Do not eat undercooked meats.
 Return them for further cooking.

-- Steak, chops and whole cuts of red meat can be cooked to your preference as contaminants are usually on the surface of the meat and killed during the cooking process.
+- Steak, chops and whole cuts of red meat can be cooked to your preference as contaminants are usually on the surface of the meat and are killed during the cooking process.

 - Takeaway food should be served in appropriate takeaway containers and at the appropriate temperature.